 More recently residents have also begun to work with Dr Alistair Bath and Monica Engel who are working to ensure residents have a representative voice concerning key issues facing the community and capercaillie around the village.

 Carrbridge residents who've been particularly keen to crack on have helped develop and trial some volunteering activities.
-The village primary school have also been quick to respond and enjoyed a busy day with Emma learning all about their local capercaillie.
+The village primary school have also been quick to respond and enjoyed a busy day learning all about their local capercaillie.

 Developing new ideas